heycarsten/ember-fsm/README.md

 **Maintenance Mode**

-Ember FSM was a lot of fun to develop 4 years ago when this all made a lot of sense to me, it's still used in some places and I will continue to maintain it to prevent apps from braking.
+Ember FSM was a lot of fun to develop 4 years ago when this all made a lot of sense to me, it's still used in some places and I will continue to maintain it to prevent apps from breaking.
 If you think the Ember community still needs a library like this with newer/better features please fork it and I will let people know where to go!
 Thanks for understanding :slightly_smiling_face:

 :warning: :warning: :warning: